-Sections shall hold a business meeting at each annual conference of the AAFS.
+Sections shall hold scientific sessions as well as a business meeting at each annual meeting of the AAFS.
 All classes of members shall be eligible to register and attend the business meetings of their respective sections.

 Section business meetings are held immediately prior to the AAFS Annual Business Meeting to allow sections to discuss matters to come before the membership at the AAFS Annual Business Meeting as well as to review the following: